civican/legisinfo/42-1/bills/C-374/bill_text.md

   **(1)** Each member of the Board appointed by the Governor in Council is to be paid the remuneration that is fixed by the Governor in Council.

-  **(2)** Members of the Board are to be paid, in accordance with Treasury Board directives, travel and living expenses incurred **in connection with the business of the Board** while absent from their ordinary place of residence.
+  **(2)** Members of the Board are to be paid, in accordance with Treasury Board directives, travel and living expenses incurred in connection with the business of the Board while absent from their ordinary place of residence.

-  **(3)** The Chair of the Board and each member of the Board appointed by the Governor in Council are to **be paid expenses** fixed by the Governor in Council that are incurred **for** administrative **assistance in connection with the business of the Board**.
+  **(3)** The Chair of the Board and each member of the Board appointed by the Governor in Council are to be paid expenses fixed by the Governor in Council that are incurred for administrative assistance in connection with the business of the Board.